 TIP: This isn’t the place to write your next novel (sorry J.K.
 Rowling) as laptop work is discouraged and no wifi is provided.
 Take a break from your screens and don’t post on Insta here.
 Sit back, find a seat on the sofa and enjoy your single origin blend.

 Any travel experience would be remiss if we didn’t find at least one café with Australian roots serving up specialty coffee.
-Luckily for us, The Mill is where you can find the perfect flat white to go with your vegemite toastie if you’re feeling particularly homesick.
+Luckily for us, The Mill is where you can find the perfect flat white to go with your vegemite toastie, making this cafe one of the top spots for the best breakfast in Lisbon too.
 The toasties are rather small but are available all day.
 Some salads and healthy smoothies are also on the menu.

 Seating consists of few round tables, a long bench table in the middle and one window bench from which you can watch the famous yellow 28 tram rumble by.
 The 100% Arabica beans are roasted in Estrela and changed each month.
 If you miss the morning coffee run, swing by in the late afternoon where the Mill serves Portuguese wine and tapas.
 Reservations are not accepted.

 Our final stop on our Lisbon coffee journey was at Hello, Kristof.
 Just a few doors down from The Mill, this corner café only has seating for around 20 people.
 A large bench table stretching in the middle of the shop with three geometric-top square tables along the windows.
 Concrete floor, exposed white walls and suspended light bulbs make for a light airy space.

 Dedicated to coffee and small bites, the coffee beans are roasted at the Academia do Café.
 Grab a beautiful magazine from the back wall to peruse as you sit to enjoy your brew.
 Closed on weekends.